PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 python3 results.py False
 ```

+### Amped report parsing script

+This script parses an Amped Authenticate HTML report [\[7\]](https://ampedsoftware.com/authenticate) containing information about the dimples' strength of an image dataset, and saves its contents to a CSV file (`results/report.csv`) for easier indexing.
+Only selects images containing dimples stronger than 15 with offset [0, 0] are selected.

+After the creation of the CSV report, the program can be used to randomly select _n_ images for each of three dimples strength ranges, in order to provide new dataset partitions for further data insight:
+- **low dimple strength**: \[15, 30\];
+- **medium dimple strength**: \[31, 45\];
+- **high dimple strength**: >= 45.

+**Note:** This is a highly situational script, and as such has not been optimized for command line execution: variables must be inserted manually into the code before execution.
+It has only been included for completeness' sake.

 ## Bibliography
 [\[1\]](https://doi.org/10.1145/3369412.3395059) Shruti Agarwal and Hany Farid.
 2020. **Photo Forensics From Rounding Artifacts.** In Proceedings of the 2020 ACM Workshop on Information Hiding and Multimedia Security (IH&MMSec '20).
 Association for Computing Machinery, New York, NY, USA, 103–114, DOI:[10.1145/3369412.3395059](https://doi.org/10.1145/3369412.3395059)